ecohydro/lst-super-res/README.md

 # lst-super-res
-This repository constitutes a U-Net model whose goal is to increase the resolution of a low resolution image with the help with a seperate high resolution input.
+This repository constitutes a U-Net model whose goal is to increase the resolution of a low resolution image (1 band) with the help with a seperate high resolution input (3 bands).
 Concretely, this model was developed to increase the resolution of Land Surface Temperate (LST) images from 70m to 10m with the help of a 10m RGB basemap.
 The code for our U-Net was adapted from https://github.com/milesial/Pytorch-UNet.

 This code is highly flexible and, as with the U-Net implementation we borrow our basic structure from, takes any resonably sized image (try ~300-2000 pixels on each side).
-There are two inputs into the model: a basemap (in our case RGB), which should be at the resolution of the desired output, and a coarse target (in our case LST) which should be at the desired resolution of your original image you are hoping to increase the resolution of, but resized to the same resolution as the basemap.
+There are two inputs into the model: a *basemap* (in our case RGB), which should be at the resolution of the desired output, and a *coarse target* (in our case LST) which should be at the desired resolution of your original image you are hoping to increase the resolution of, but resized to the same resolution as the basemap.
 The output which the model will be trained on should be the same size and resolution as the basemap input.

-Alternatively, this U-net model allows pre-training in which it can be fed solely high resolution basemap images (RGB).
-This pre-training process includes randomizing and coarsening the high resolution RGB data in order to create synthetic "LST" data so the model can increase its pattern detection capabilities across more landscapes.
+Because high resolution training data of the target of choice is not always very available, the model also includes a pre-training feature wherein the model can create artificial data from basemap data and the model learns to highten the resolution of this artificial data, at which these weights can be transfered to the task using real target data.
+We include code to download and process RGB basemaps from PlanetLabs with some information on different land covers, though one must provide their own API key.

-Finally, a Random Forest regressor is also available for comparing evaluation metrics as traditional pixel-based statistical models are the current state-of-the-art approach for heightening the resolution quality of LST images.
+Finally, a pixel-level Random Forest regressor is also available as a benchmark for performance on our various evaluation metrics.

 ## Installation instructions